HL7/fhir-qi-core/pages/qdm-to-qicore.md

 #### 8.17.1 Medication, Active

-This QDM context correlates with a medication on a patient’s active medication list and thus it maps to MedicationStatement.
-Note that MedicationStatement does not include reference to the QDM attributes *route* or *frequency* or *recorder*.
-These attributes may be important if the medication list is the only source of information about medication usage and quality measures or clinical decision support (CDS) expressions need to assess total daily dosage or cumulative dose over time.
-Ordered medications (MedicationRequest) or dispensed medications (MedicationDispense) or administered medications (MedicationAdminstration) represent alternative mechanisms to determine such information.
+This QDM context correlates with a medication on a patient’s active medication list.
+In QI-Core STU3, Medication, Active was mapped to MedicationStatement.
+However, consistent with US Core R4 Update, medication list should use MedicationRequest and not MedicationStatement.
+The mapping table provides guidance about how to use MedicationRequest.requester to specify medications ordered directly, those reported by a physician and those reported by the patient for a medication list.

+The rationale is that the MedicationStatement.status allows use of both active and not taken.
+That means there is no assurance the patient is actually taking the medication.
+The MedicationRequest.intent should always be order even if the medication is patient reported and the order is not processed as an e-prescription.
+The reporter is specified as MedicationRequest.reported[x] which is a reportedBoolean and uses reportedReference (patient, practitioner, practitionerRole, relatedPerson, organization).

 | **QDM Context**            | **QI-Core R4**                                                                                                                                                                                                                                   | **Comments**                                                                                                                                                  |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |